 There are currently few academic institutions in the United States which offer degrees, certificates, or any well-established curriculum in genealogical research.
 Among them are:

-- National Institute on Genealogical Research (NIGR), Washington, DC.
-This is the nation’s oldest academic genealogical instructional program, founded in 1950.
-Academic sessions are held for one week each July and are based at the National Archives.
-NIGR provides a unique program of advanced instruction in the use of National Archives records.
+- The Genealogical Institute on Federal Records (Gen-Fed), Baltimore, MD.
+Formerly NIGR (National Institute on Genealogical Records), Gen-Fed is the nation’s oldest institute for genealogical education, founded in 1950.
+Gen-Fed provides a unique program of advanced instruction in the use of National Archives records.

 - Institute of Genealogy and Historical Research.
 Founded in 1964 and based through 2016 at Samford University, Birmingham, Alabama, it is moving to Athens Georgia for 2017, to be affiliated with the Georgia Genealogical Society.
 IGHR offers instructional sessions each year ranging from beginning to advanced research methodology, professional genealogy, and other specialized topics.